card1004/A3_Rendu-CardunerCarole/README.md

 This is a library use to validate the following data type : boolean, integer, string, array, date

-All methods return true if the validation is validate and false if it isn't.
+All methods return true if the conditions are reach and false if they aren't.

 ## What does it validate ?